flamfiree/DynamicMountaineer/README.md

 # Event-driver_prog_model
+Task description
+Develop a JAVA program using a graphical user interface to control the simulation of a dynamic process.
+Modeling parameters must be set before enabling process modeling.
+After enabling the interface elements responsible for the simulation parameters, it is necessary to lock (unlock again at the end).
+Provide for the possibility of accelerating and slowing down the simulation time to study slow- or fast-flowing processes.
+In addition to using the standard graphical elements of the Swing library, program the visualization of a dynamic process using custom graphics.

 My task: A mountain tourist goes in one direction at a constant speed.
 He has a certain reserve of strength, which is consumed during movement.
 When the zero value is reached, it automatically stops to rest.
 During the rest, the reserve of strength can